-A5: Yes, you must use a postage stamp in order to successful mail your envelope.
-For your convenience and to avoid stamp fees, you could submit your claims directly via the "claims" page in the Pensioner's Portal or Worlpal Mobile App.
+A5: Yes, you must use a postage stamp in order to successfully send the mail.
+For your convenience and to avoid stamp fees, you could submit your claims directly via the "claims" page in the Pensioner's Portal or Workpal Mobile App.